 "Going solar was an important decision for the economic and environmental sustainability of our farmland.
 Citizens went the extra mile to take care of our neighbors in the construction process, showing real heart." - Dave Bliss, Landowner, Bliss Dairy

-The Bliss Dairy Solar Project is located in Rehoboth, Mass., on a dairy farm owned and worked by the same family since the 1600s.
+The Bliss Dairy Solar project is located in Rehoboth, Massachusetts, on a dairy farm owned and worked by the same family since the 1600s.

 The project generates enough electricity to power over 250 homes and displace over 2,500 tons of carbon emissions annually.

 Electricity from the project is being sold at a discount to a local municipality through the state’s net metering program, providing another example of how solar supports local businesses and municipalities alike.

 |Installed Capacity||2.6 MW DC|

 |Energy Production||3,350,000 kWh per year|